cdparks/mini-core/README.md

           --show-types   Show types after type-checking
           --show-simple  Show program after constructor generation and lambda lifting --show-g-code  Show G-code after compilation
+          --show-states  Dump all machine states
-          --show-states  Print each machine state as program executes
+          --interactive  Print each machine state one at a time as program executes

 ## Example Program
 A program is just a sequence of supercombinators.
 Execution proceeds by reducing the supercombinator `main`.
 Simple algebraic data types are supported using tagged constructors.